Khloe Kardashian Shuts Down Instagram With Black Bikini Throwback Photos That Flaunt Her Rock-Hard Abs

 In the photos, which Khloe posted to her Instagram account on Monday morning, the reality star dons the skimpiest little black bikini while playing with her daughter, True Thompson, on a gorgeous white sand beach.

-The first photo of the set is a solo picture of little True playing in the and.
-However, in the other pics Kardashian is seen sporting the bikini that show off her ample cleavage, toned arms, rock-hard abs, curvy hips, and long, lean legs.
+The first photo of the set is a solo picture of little True playing in the sand.
+However, in the other pics, Kardashian is seen sporting the bikini that show off her ample cleavage, toned arms, rock-hard abs, curvy hips, and long, lean legs.

-Khloe gets covered with sand as she lays on a beach towel next to True in one of the snaps, while she builds sandcastles in other photos.
+Khloe gets covered with sand as she lies on a beach towel next to True in one of the snaps, while she builds sandcastles in other photos.

 The final photo of the slideshow is the most stunning as the Keeping Up with the Kardashians star gets waist-deep in the ocean while holding her baby girl in her arms.
-A gorgeous blue sky, complete with white fluffy clouds, can be seen, as well as a sailboat in the distance.
+A gorgeous blue sky, complete with white fluffy clouds, as well as a sailboat can be seen.

-In the caption of the photo, Khloe reveals that the pictures were taken over the summer when she and her sister, Kim Kardashian, and family friend, Lala Anthony, took their children on vacation and made amazing memories together.
+In the caption of the photo, Khloe reveals that the pictures were taken over the summer when she and her sister, Kim Kardashian, and family friend Lala Anthony took their children on vacation and made amazing memories together.

 Khloe’s fans immediately took to the comment section to gush over Kardashian’s bikini body.
 However, those close to her also left sweet messages.